pannixilinNFSC/chatbot_milesguo/README.md

 # chatbot_milesguo

-This is a demo of using RAG + LLM to build a chatbot.
+This is a demonstration of using RAG + LLM to build a chatbot, written in a Python Jupyter Notebook.

-written in python jupyter notebook.
+The process involves:

-1. download text on Miles Guo's speech
+Downloading text from Miles Guo's speeches.
-2. process the text
+Processing the text.
-3. vectorize sentences by openai sentence-embedding ada 002
+Vectorizing sentences using OpenAI's sentence-embedding model 'ada 002'.
-4. build simple vector search index by FAISS
+Building a simple vector search index with FAISS.
-5. Retrival Augmented Generation (RAG) by calling openai chatgpt-3.5 API.
+Performing Retrival Augmented Generation (RAG) by making calls to the OpenAI ChatGPT-3.5 API.